TykTechnologies/tyk-docs-hugo/tyk-docs/content/tyk-developer-portal/customise/customize-api-visibility.md

 3. You have a Portal Catalog entry for this API with the name of "Internal API"
 4. You have a developer account that can access your Developer Portal.

-## Add a group field to the appi catalogue profile
+## Add a group field to the API Catalogue profile

 For this example, we'll add a custom field to the Portal catalogue "Group".
 This group is set set to "internal" which indicates that only developers in `internal` group shoud have access to the Catalogue.